gugarosa/opfython/README.md

-# OPFython: A python-inspired Optimum-Path Forest classifier
+# OPFython: An Optimum-Path Forest classifier

 ## Welcome to OPFython.
 Have you ever wanted to classify data into labels?
 If yes, OPFython is for you!
 This package is an innovative way of dealing with an optimum-path forest classifier.
 From bottom to top, from samples and datasets to the actual classifier, we will foster all research related to this newly trend.